 What is a cookie

-Cookies are used to store the information of a web page in a remote browser, so that when the same user comes back to that page, those information can be retrieved form the browser itself.
+Cookies are used to store the information of a web page in a remote browser, so that when the same user comes back to that page, that information can be retrieved from the browser itself.

 Uses of cookie

 Cookies are often used to perform following tasks: